perrin-isir/xomx/xaio/tutorials/xaio_kidney_classif.md

 ...
  'ENSG00000173253.13',
- 'ENSG00000156284.5']`, the list of 10 genes that have been selected by the feature selection process on "TCGA-KICH".
+ 'ENSG00000156284.5']`, the list of 10 genes that have been selected by the feature selection process on `"TCGA-KICH"`.

 For a given feature selector, for example `feature_selectors["TCGA-KIRP"]`, `plot()` displays results on the test set.
-The classifier uses only the selected features, here the 10 features selected for the label "TCGA-KIRP".
+The classifier uses only the selected features, here the 10 features selected for the label `"TCGA-KIRP"`.
-Points above the horizontal red line (score > 0.5) are classified as positives (the prediction is "TCGA-KIRP"), and points below the horizontal line (score < 0.5) are classified as negatives (the prediction is "not TCGA-KIRP").
+Points above the horizontal red line (score > 0.5) are classified as positives (the prediction is: `"TCGA-KIRP"`), and points below the horizontal line (score < 0.5) are classified as negatives (the prediction is: `not "TCGA-KIRP"`).
 ```python
 feature_selectors["TCGA-KIRP"].plot()
 ```